tnkrspace/FindMyUni/README.md

 ## Architecture
 This section details the deployment architecture of this project.
 ### Application
-The applicaton is written in Python.
+The applicaton is written in Python using Flask for API development.
 ### MongoDB
 For the database, we are using NoSQL MongoDB.
 ### Nginx